k3s-io/docs/docs/installation/registry-mirror.md

 ## Enabling Registry Mirroring

 Enabling mirroring for a registry allows a node to both pull images from that registry from other nodes, and share the registry's images with other nodes.
-If a registry is enabled for mirroring on some nodes, but not on others, only the nodes will the registry enabled will exchange images from that registry.
+If a registry is enabled for mirroring on some nodes, but not on others, only the nodes with the registry enabled will exchange images from that registry.

 In order to enable mirroring of images from an upstream container registry, nodes must have an entry in the `mirrors` section of `registries.yaml` for that registry.
 The registry does not need to have any endpoints listed, it just needs to be present.